bbitibb/fast-quiz/README.md

 # fast-quiz
-Web app for instantly making quizes out of formatted text.
+Web application for generating quizes from text.